$k_T$-factorization approach to the Higgs boson production in $ZZ^*\to 4\ell$ channel at the LHC: Results and Discussion

-We have presented our results in \cref{fig1,fig2,fig3,fig4}. \cref{fig1,fig2} and \cref{fig3,fig4} shows result of differential cross section for the Higgs boson production in four-lepton decay channel at $\sqrt{S}$ = 8~TeV and $\sqrt{S}$ = 13~TeV respectively.
-We have compared our estimates of differential cross section obtained using $k_{_T}$-factorization approach calculated at $\sqrt{S}$ = 8~TeV with experimental measurements from the ATLAS and CMS collaboration~\cite{Aad:2014tca,Khachatryan:2015yvw}.
-The solid histogram corresponds to our results obtained using CCFM A0 set of uPDFs, whereas the upper and lower dashed histograms are obtained by varying renormalization and factorization scales as mentioned above.
-In addition to this, we have used set A0+ and set A0- rather than using A0 set for scale variation.
-Set A0+ and set A0- are obtained by changing scale in $\alpha_s$ in the off-shell matrix element (see Ref.~\cite{Jung:2004gs} for more detail).
+We have presented our results in \cref{fig1,fig2,fig3}. \cref{fig1,fig2,fig3} shows the result of the differential cross section for the Higgs boson production in the four-lepton decay channel at $ \sqrt{S}$ = 8~TeV and $\sqrt{S}$ = 13~TeV, respectively.
+We have compared our results of the differential cross section obtained using the $k_T$-factorization approach with experimental measurements from the ATLAS at $\sqrt{S}$ = 8~TeV, 13 TeV and CMS collaboration at $\sqrt{S}$ = 8~TeV~\cite{Aad:2014tca, Khachatryan:2015yvw}.
+The solid (red) and dashed (purple) histogram corresponds to our results obtained using the CCFM JH2013-set2 set of uPDFs and CCFM A0 set of uPDFs respectively.
+We also see that the results obtained using CCFM JH2013-set2 has a better agreement with experimetal measurements than A0 set.

-Our result are plotted against fixed order results for cross section calculated up to NLO+NLL and NNLO+NNLL using HRes tool~\cite{deFlorian:2012mx,Grazzini:2013mca} within collinear factorization framework.
-Our results of both differential cross section in $p_{_T}$ and $y$ using $k_{_T}$-factorization framework including CCFM unintegrated PDFs are consistently close to NNLO+NNLL results at $\sqrt{S}$ = 8~TeV and $\sqrt{S}$ = 13~TeV.
-This can be explained considering the fact that the main part of higher order corrections included in the $k_{_T}$-factorization approach~\cite{ Lipatov:2005at,Hautmann:2002tu,Ryskin:1999yq}.
-For $p_{_T}$ distribution we are using the convention that NLO+NLL and NNLO+NNLL results are labelled as LO+NLL and NLO+NNLL respectively.
-We have not normalized the HRes results with the SM inclusive cross section predictions currently available~\cite{Heinemeyer:2013tqa}.
-The contribution from vector boson fusion and associated production to the Higgs boson production are not included in our study.
-We find that the results obtained using $k_{_T}$-factorization are reasonably well in agreement with the ATLAS and CMS data.
-Within $k_{_T}$-factorization framework, transverse momentum of initial gluons contribute to transverse momentum of the final state.
-Hence the contribution of $k_{_T}$ of initial gluons will have an effect on the $p_{_T}$ distribution of the cross section.
+Our results are plotted against state-of-the-art results for the cross section calculated up to next-to-leading order plus next-to-leading logarithm (NLO + NLL) and next-to-next-to-leading order plus next-to-next-leading logarithm (NNLO + NNLL) obtained using the HRes tool~\cite{deFlorian:2012mx, Grazzini:2013mca} within the collinear factorization framework.
+Our results of both the differential cross section in $p_T$ and $y$ using the $k_T$-factoriza\-tion framework with CCFM unintegrated PDFs are consistently close to NNLO + NNLL results at $\sqrt{S}$ = 8~TeV and $\sqrt{S}$ = 13~TeV.
+This can be explained considering the fact that the main part of higher order corrections are included in the $k_T$- factorization approach~\cite{Lipatov:2005at,Hautmann:2002tu,Ryskin:1999yq}.
+For the $p_T$ distribution, we are using the convention that NLO + NLL and NNLO + NNLL results are labelled as LO + NLL and NLO + NNLL, respectively considering that the $p_T$ distribution is non-zero at NLO.